johnflanagan827/jflanag5.github.io/_pages/about.md

   - /about.html
 ---

 I am an undergraduate student at the [University of Notre Dame](https://www.nd.edu), majoring in **Computer Science** and **Mathematics**.
+I am currently a software engineering intern at Garmin for summer 2024.

-I am passionate about artificial intelligence, machine learning, and web development.
+I am passionate about machine learning and natural language processing.
 You can view my resume [here](/resume/).

 Research
 -----
-Currently, I work with [Prof. Meng Jiang](http://www.meng-jiang.com/) and PhD student [Noah Ziems](https://noahziems.com/), focusing on various **Large Language Model (LLM)** applications.
-I helped to introduce a framework that leverages LLMs to enhance the effectiveness of decision tree explanations.
+Currently, I work with [Dr. Mengf Jiang](http://www.meng-jiang.com/) and PhD student [Noah Ziems](https://noahziems.com/), focusing on various **Large Language Model (LLM)** applications.

 _**Publications:**_